Talhaarif326/Video_manager_app/README.md

-# YouTube Manager App 🎬
+# Video Manager App 🎬

-A Python-based command-line application for managing YouTube video collections with full CRUD operations and SQLite database integration.
+A Python-based command-line application for managing video collections with full CRUD operations and SQLite database integration.

 ## 🚀 Features